 Requesting Permission to use ASCO Content

 To seek permission to use or copy selected portions of ASCO’s copyrighted materials from its website or printed materials, videos, audio materials, mobile apps, and other media, you must first submit a detailed request to us in writing.
 ASCO uses Copyright Clearance Center’s Rightslink program to administer permissions based licensing for the majority of our content.
-Visit http://ascopubs.org/jco/site/misc/permissions.xhtml for more information concerning what materials are appropriate for a permission request and how to seek permission for use of specific ASCO content.
+Visit the Journal of Clinical Oncology website for more information concerning what materials are appropriate for a permission request and how to seek permission for use of specific ASCO content.
 Alternatively, you may contact us or submit a request using our permissions form here.
 ASCO will not refuse any reasonable request for permission to reproduce any material published in ASCO publications.

 For all other licensing requests, please contact us.

-In a world filled with hundreds of conferences and publications from myriad sources, researchers, practitioners and patients all have come to know and rely on ASCO’s meetings, publications, and famous marks (including ASCO®, American Society of Clinical Oncology®, JCO®, JGO®, Journal of Clinical Oncology®, Journal of Global Oncology®, Cancer.Net™, Conquer Cancer®, CancerLinQ®, CENTRA®, QOPI® and many others (the “ASCO® Marks”) to identify oncology-related information and training of the highest quality and reliability in a field of endeavor where lives are at stake.
-In light of this trust and goodwill, ASCO and those seeking information now rely on the ASCO® Marks to cut through the clutter and further ASCO’s mission of making sure that researchers, physicians and patients receive the highest quality information in the most effective manner.
+In a world filled with hundreds of conferences and publications from myriad sources, researchers, practitioners, and patients all have come to know and rely on ASCO’s meetings, publications, and famous marks (including ASCO®, American Society of Clinical Oncology®, JCO®, JCO GO®, Journal of Clinical Oncology®, JCO Global Oncology®, Cancer.Net™, Conquer Cancer®, CancerLinQ®, CENTRA®, QOPI® and many others (the “ASCO® Marks”) to identify oncology-related information and training of the highest quality and reliability in a field of endeavor where lives are at stake.
+In light of this trust and goodwill, ASCO and those seeking information now rely on the ASCO® Marks to cut through the clutter and further ASCO’s mission of making sure that researchers, physicians, and patients receive the highest quality information in the most effective manner.
 Furthermore, the ASCO® Marks represent significant assets of ASCO with real economic value, and the licensing of the same is an important driver of resources for ASCO’s continuation of its important non-profit work.

 Unauthorized use of the ASCO Marks is prohibited.
-Those seeking to use the ASCO Marks should first contact firstname.lastname@example.org with details of their request.
-Permission may be granted or withheld in ASCO’s sole discretion.
+Those seeking to use the ASCO Marks should first contact our Permissions team with details of their request.
+Permission may be granted or withheld at ASCO’s sole discretion.
 Permission will not be granted to use any ASCO Marks to endorse (implied or otherwise) any product, company, or service.
 Licensed use of the ASCO Marks is subject to compliance with ASCO branding guidelines and Licensing Standards, as they may be revised from time to time.

 Copyright and Trademark Violations